 But (there's always one) is it really possible to get a good and completely free VPN that does the job you need?
 The answer is... sort of.
 Ultimately, if you're looking for something for casual use you will find something that meets your needs - just so long as you are happy with the limitations that free options usually come with...

 Free VPN services may cost nothing but there is usually a good reason for that - it means the provider will be turning a profit in some other way, usually with invasive advertising or by selling your browsing data to third-parties (rather defeating the whole drive for privacy in the first place).

 We have reviewed more than one hundred VPN providers, both free and paid, and our top recommendation right now is ExpressVPN.
-Given the risks of using free VPNs, we think the price of $6.67 per month is absolutely worth paying - it comes with a no-questions-asked 30 day money back guarantee too.
+Given the risks of using free VPNs, we think the price is absolutely worth paying - plus, it comes with a no-questions-asked 30 day money back guarantee, too.

 Chances are, even if you don't know a lot about virtual private networks you may have heard of NordVPN.
 It advertises on TV, sponsors sports teams and has been a leader in the market for over seven years.
 Nord doesn't quite lead the way like it once did but it's still a fantastic service from $3.71 per month.